sirixdb/sirixdb.github.io/docs/concepts.md

 Incremental versioning is one extreme.
 Write performance is best, as it stores the optimum (only changed records).
 On the other hand, reconstructing a page needs intermittent full snapshots of pages.
 Otherwise, performance deteriorates with each new page revision as increments increase with each new version.

 Differential-versioning tries to balance reads and writes better but is still not optimal.
 A system implementing a differential versioning strategy has to write all changed records since a past full dump of the page.
 Thus, only two revisions of the page fragment must be read to reconstruct a data page.
-However, write performance also deteriorates with each new revision of the page.
+However, write-performance also deteriorates with each new revision of the page.

 Write peaks occur during incremental versioning due to the requirement of intermittent full dumps of the page.
 Differential versioning also suffers from a similar problem.
 Without an intermittent full dump, a differential versioning system has to duplicate vast amounts of data during each new write.

-Marc Kramis came up with the idea of a novel sliding snapshot algorithm, which balances read/write performance to circumvent any write-peaks.
+Marc Kramis came up with a novel sliding snapshot algorithm, which balances read/write performance to circumvent any write-peaks.

 The algorithm makes use of a sliding window.
 First, any changed record must be written during a commit.
-Second, any record which is older than a predefined length N of the window and which has not been changed during these N-revisions must be written, too.
+Second, any record older than a predefined length N of the window and which has not been changed during these N-revisions must be written, too.
 Only these N-revisions at max have to be read.
 Fetching of the page fragments can be done in parallel or linear.
 In the latter case, the page fragments are read starting with the most recent revision.
 The algorithm stops once the full page has been reconstructed.
 You can find the best high-level overview of the algorithm in Marc's Thesis: [Evolutionary Tree-Structured Storage: Concepts, Interfaces, and Applications](http://kops.uni-konstanz.de/handle/123456789/27695)